 The unit-id, sometimes called 'slave address', specifies how a product connected to the CCGX needs to be addressed.
+Since Venus 2.40, this information is available on the CCGX under Settings \rightarrow Services \rightarrow Modbus/TCP \rightarrow Available services.

-See the tab 'Unit ID mapping' tab in the Modbus-TCP excel sheet.
+Additionally this information is also documented on the 'Unit ID mapping' tab in the Modbus-TCP excel sheet.

-For the overal system data, look for com.victronenergy.system in the excelsheet, and use unit-id 100.
+For the overall system data, look for com.victronenergy.system in the excel sheet, and use unit-id 100.